libxsmm/libxsmm/documentation/libxsmm_samples.md

 ./benchmark-plot.sh xsmm
 ```

 The plot script relies at least on Gnuplot.
-ImageMagick (mogrify) can be also useful if PNGs are created e.g., `./benchmark-plot.sh xsmm png 0` (the last argument disables single-file charts in contrast to multi-page PDFs created by default, the option also disables chart titles).
+ImageMagick (mogrify) can be also useful if PNGs are created, e.g., `./benchmark-plot.sh xsmm png 0` (the last argument disables single-file charts in contrast to multi-page PDFs created by default, the option also disables chart titles).

 The set of kernels executed during the benchmark can be larger than the kernels presented by the plots: [benchmark.set](https://github.com/hfp/libxsmm/blob/master/samples/magazine/benchmark.set) selects the kernels independent of the kernels executed (union).